 - 10.1 In Writing With Proposed Order: Contested motions and responses shall be in writing using 12 to 14 point font, shall be well organized, shall use complete sentences, and shall be accompanied by a proposed order granting or denying the relief sought.
 The proposed order shall be a separate instrument. - 10.2 Notices of Hearing or Submission: Movant shall schedule with the court a date and time for consideration of the motion.
-Movant shall serve written notice on all parties of the date and time of consideration as scheduled by the court and include whether the consideration will be via oral or submission hearing.
-Notice of hearing or submission as to all motions shall be filed and served as required by the law and/or the Texas Rules of Civil Procedure, but, other than emergency motions, in no event fewer than 10 calendar days before the date and time of consideration.

-- 10.3 Failure to Contact Court: If a party fails to comply with Rule 10.2 and, instead, picks a date and time for a setting without the Civil Trial Court providing such date and time, upon the Civil Trial Court learning of such a setting and receiving a request for a ruling, the Civil Trial Judge will either, at his or her discretion, rule or provide the party with a new date and time for the setting, which the party must then notice to the other parties and file in the case. - 10.4 Written Responses: Responses shall be in writing.
+Movant shall serve written notice on all parties of the date and time of consideration as scheduled by the court and include whether the consideration will be via oral or submission hearing. - 10.3 Failure to Contact Court: If a party fails to comply with Rule 10.2 and, instead, picks a date and time for a setting without the Civil Trial Court providing such date and time, upon the Civil Trial Court learning of such a setting and receiving a request for a ruling, the Civil Trial Judge will either, at his or her discretion, rule or provide the party with a new date and time for the setting, which the party must then notice to the other parties and file in the case. - 10.4 Written Responses: Responses shall be in writing.
 Responses shall be filed as required by the law and/or the Texas Rules of Civil Procedure, but in no event less than 24 hours before the date and time of consideration by the court. - 10.5 Court Discretion: Unless the law and/or the Texas Rules of Civil Procedure require an oral hearing, it is in the sound discretion of the court whether to set a motion for submission or a hearing.